 These are typically smaller, often new, events with a footprint and focus that is regional, local or sector led and which demonstrate the ambition and potential to evolve and grow to become Major or Signature Events for Wales.
 These events can also act as milestones in growing the capacity, experience and credibility of destination Wales, acting as a necessary precursor to the hosting of targeted major events.
 Examples include Focus Wales, Beyond the Border Storytelling and Machynlleth Comedy Festivals.

-Events that tie in with the YoL will take precedent in 2017 regardless of the criteria laid out.
-It is our chance to showcase Wales’ rich culture, heritage and landscapes.
-By working together, we can bring our unique and diverse cultural heritage to life like never before.
+Events that tie in with the Year of the Sea will take precedent in 2018 regardless of the criteria laid out.
+It celebrates Wales’ outstanding coastline, inviting visitors to discover new epic experiences all around our shores, with special events and attractions throughout the year.
 To help you gain a clear picture of what’s going on across Wales throughout the year, take a look at our calendar of key events.
-The list is not exhaustive, but contains the main legends-themed events and major events funded by the Welsh Government.
-Find out more about our calendar.